Poland at the 2026 Winter Olympics

-Poland will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Poland competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Vladimir Semirunniy and Gabriela Topolska were the country's flagbearer during the closing ceremony.

+Poland won the most medals since the 2014 Winter Olympics and achieved the third-highest medal result in history.

+The speed skating medal was Poland's first non-ski jumping medal since 2014.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.